 In the footsteps of the “Prince of Impressionists”

-Originally, Claude Monet planned “a tour of Brittany, cane in hand“, including a fortnight on Belle-île.
-In the end, Brittany was to be reduced to Belle-île, itself reduced to a small part of the wild coast!
-He arrived on September 12, 1886 and left on November 25, 75 days later.
+Originally, Claude Monet had planned a “tour of Brittany, cane in hand“, including a fortnight on Belle-île.
+In the end, Brittany as a whole was to be distilled to Belle-île, itself reduced to a small part of the wild coast!
+Arriving on September 12, 1886, he would leave on November 25, 75 days later.

-Circuit of about 11 km.
-Food and refreshments: Le Kervi, near Grand Phare and the Aiguilles de Port Coton, a warm address where you will find a restaurant and a grocery store.
+Plan for an 11 km walk along coast.
+Food and drinks can be found at Le Kervi, near Grand Phare and the Aiguilles de Port Coton, a cozy establishment where you will find a restaurant and a grocery store.

 Close